tiuub/KeeOtp2/README.md

 # KeeOtp2
 KeeOtp2 is a plugin for [KeePass](http://keepass.info).
-It provides a form to display one time passwords and is fully compatible with the built-in OTP function.
+It provides a form to display one time passwords.
+The TOTP secret keys are stored in a normalized format, so this plugin is fully compatible with the built-in OTP function.
+It also can be used as a GUI for the built-in OTP function.
+(The plugin can also migrate saved [KeeOtp(1)](https://github.com/tiuub/KeeOtpMirror) secrets, to the new built-in function.)

 [![Latest Release](https://img.shields.io/github/v/release/tiuub/KeeOtp2)](https://github.com/tiuub/KeeOtp2/releases/latest)
 [![GitHub All Releases](https://img.shields.io/github/downloads/tiuub/KeeOtp2/total)](https://github.com/tiuub/KeeOtp2/releases/latest)